 Backed by decades of expertise and a commitment to analysing every detail, we provide swift, sensitive and effective legal counsel at every stage, whether your disagreement is settled via mediation, or proceeds all the way to court.

 We also appreciate that, in some cases, you may no longer be able to return to your job when you bring forward a legal dispute.
-We leverage our extensive experience and unrivalled knowledge to ensure that you’re guided toward a fair, reasonable outcome, so you’re financially supported for whatever your next steps are.
+We leverage our extensive experience and unrivalled knowledge to ensure that you’re guided toward a fair, reasonable outcome, so you’re financially supported whatever your next steps.

 If you’re looking to make an employee matters claim against your employer, Giles Wilson is here to protect your long-term interests and minimise the stress involved in securing the justice you deserve.

-Our team of specialist solicitors in Essex have a wealth of experience dealing with employee matters of all types.
+Our specialist solicitors in London and Essex have a wealth of experience dealing with employee matters of all types.
 Whatever your dispute or concern, trust us to find a fair resolution.

 The expertise of our solicitors is regularly recognised by some of the profession’s most distinguished organisations.
 As well as being a member of a number of Law Society schemes, we have won awards at the Law Society Excellence Awards, the Halsbury Legal Awards and the Modern Law Awards.